Rise in Covid-19 cases will not delay restart of schools - Taoiseach

 Mr Martin said that he was very impressed with the measures being taken by schools all around the country to prepare for pupils returning to education and he had every confidence in both students and staff to “evolve and adapt” to deal with the new reality of living with Covid-19.

-Mr Martin, who was a teacher before entering politics, was speaking during a visit to Nagle Community College in Mahon in his Cork South Central Constituency where he was given a guided tour by principal Jim O’Sullivan to see the measure being introduced to allow students return safely to school.
+Mr Martin, who was a teacher before entering politics, was speaking during a visit to Nagle Community College in Mahon in his Cork South Central Constituency where he was given a guided tour by principal Jim O’Sullivan to see the preparations first hand.

-“I am very impressed here by Nagle Community College - it’s very interesting to see the computer rooms and the use of Perspex coming down out of the ceiling - it’s evidence of the can-do attitude of teachers and education staff across the board in getting to grips with this.”

-Asked specifically if there was some point next week that the Government might consider deferring the re-opening of schools if the numbers of new cases of Covid-19 continue to rise, Mr Martin said he did not envisage such a scenario developing as re-opening schools was a priority for the Government.
+Asked specifically if there was some point next week that the Government might consider deferring the re-opening of schools if the numbers of new cases of Covid-19 continued to rise, Mr Martin said he did not envisage such a scenario developing as reopening schools was a priority for the Government.

+The Taoiseach also rejected the claim that there was mixed messaging emerging from the Government and public health experts leading to confusion over what people need to do to stem the rise in the number of Covid-19 cases.

+“There is no confusion about the fundamental issue here.
+I would advise everybody to examine [the advice of] Ronan Glynn, the chief medical officer in his video presentation last evening,” said Mr Martin.

 “The mental health of a child will suffer, the overall development of a child will suffer [if schools don’t reopen]… there’s a hell of a lot at stake for the child- that’s why I’m so determined to try and get schools re-opened.”